gagnierjoshua/gagnierjoshua/README.md

 - 💞️ I’m looking to collaborate on ... improving career and educational outcomes for everyone!
 - 📫 How to reach me ... gagnierjoshua@gmail.com or [LinkedIn](https://www.linkedin.com/in/joshua-gagnier-7299777a/)!
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-Owner & Developer for YACEsolutions.com hoping to improve the education to career to advancement pipeline!
+Owner of & Developer for [YACE Solutions](https://www.yacesolutions.com) hoping to improve the education to career to advancement pipeline!

 <!---
 gagnierjoshua/gagnierjoshua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.